shrenikm/website_src/content/posts/2023-12-25-multi-vehicle-mixed-integer-programming.md

 \end{aligned}
 \end{equation}

-Please refer to the paper $[1]$, to see the entire LP listed out in all its glory.
-Approximate circular constraints for the state and control can also be formulated (instead of rectangular constraints) as seen in $[2]$.
+Please refer to the paper $[1]$, to see the entire LP written out in all its glory.
+The state and control constraints can also be formulated as approximate second order ball constraints using a collection of linear constraints (instead of box constraints) as seen in $[2]$.

 The papers model the obstacles as being rectangular, but we can always extend it to being general convex polygons.
 In this case, we would want the vehicle to lie outside the intersection of the half-spaces formed by the edges of the polygon.